WWE News: Former Superstar To Become Subject Of NBC Sitcom

-According to People, Dwayne Johnson is about to become the subject of a brand new sitcom on NBC.
+According to People Magazine, Dwayne Johnson is about to become the subject of a brand new sitcom on NBC.
 Titled Young Rock, the comedy series will chronicle the childhood of the former WWE superstar, and 11 episodes have already been ordered.

 The single-camera series — which is the second collaboration between Johnson and the network following The Titan Games — is being written by Fresh Off the Boat co-scribes Nahnatchka Khan and Jeff Chiang.

-Khan, Johnson, Chiang, and Dany Garcia, Hiram Garcia, Brian Gewirtz and Jennifer Carreras will executive produce the series, in collaboration with Universal Television, Seven Bucks and Fierce Baby Productions.
+Khan, Johnson, Chiang, as well as Dany Garcia, Hiram Garcia, Brian Gewirtz, and Jennifer Carreras will executive produce the series, in collaboration with Universal Television, Seven Bucks, and Fierce Baby Productions.
 No release date has been announced at the time of this writing.

-Johnson has discussed his young years frequently throughout the years, so the announcement of Young Rock has been anticipated for quite some time.
-As noted by People, Johnson also opened up about what led to the show’s creation, and let the potential viewers know what they can expect to see if they decide to tune in.
+Johnson has discussed his childhood and adolescence frequently throughout the years, so the announcement of Young Rock has been anticipated for quite some time.
+As noted by People, Johnson also opened up about what led to the show’s creation, and let potential viewers know what they can expect to see if they decide to tune in.

 “Many of you may, or may not have heard, or read over the years that I have talked about this wild, and unpredictable, and quite frankly, unbelievable childhood that I had.
 My early years, my adolescence, my teenage years.
 The Young Rock years, I’ve told many, many stories.
 Again, many of them unbelievable, but all of them true.
 We’re going to find Young Rock, for example, wreaking havoc in the streets of Hawaii when I was a very young teenager.
 Getting arrested, seemingly, every single week.
 Doing a lot of things I shouldn’t have been doing.”